-Surf City El Salvador is a tourist project created by president Bukele to bring tourists to El Salvador.
-It focuses on showcasing the fantastic Salvadoran surf spots and beautiful beaches.
-Surf City strives to make the country a top tourist destination and change the world’s perception of El Salvador.
+Surf City El Salvador is a project created to increase tourism to El Salvador and make the country a top tourist destination.
+Surf City showcases the fantastic Salvadoran surf spots, beautiful beaches, and other tourist attractions.
+The project also seeks to change the world’s perception of El Salvador.

-Surf City is divided into two circuits or areas.
-The first area is in the central part of El Salvador near the international airport, from El Obispo beach to Playa El Zonte, also known as Bitcoin beach.
+The Surf City El Salvador is divided into two circuits or areas.
+The first circuit is in the central part of El Salvador near the international airport, from El Obispo Beach to Playa El Zonte, also known as Bitcoin Beach.
 This area includes top surfing beaches such as El Tunco, Punta Roca, El Zunsal, and El Zonte.

-The second area of the Surf City project is in Eastern El Salvador, from El Espino beach to Playa El Cuco.
-This area has two of the best surf spots in El Salvador, Punta Mango, and Las Flores.
+The second circuit of the Surf City project is in Eastern El Salvador, from El Espino Beach to Playa El Cuco.
+This area has two of the best surf spots in El Salvador, Punta Mango and Las Flores.

 The project started as a presidential campaign promise by Nayib Bukele.
-He planned to develop the Salvadoran coastal area and promote the impressive beaches to attract tourists to all aspects of Salvadoran tourism.
+The president’s plan was to develop the Salvadoran coastal area to promote the impressive beaches and attract tourists to all aspects of Salvadoran tourism.

-And in 2022, El Salvador hosted event number seven of the 2022 World Surfing League Championship and the ISA World Junior Surfing Championship.
-Hosting these highly regarded surf events in 2022 is a vote of confidence for the surf City project.
+Hosting these highly regarded surf events since 2020 is a vote of confidence for the Surf City project.

-To make Surf City El Salvador (area one) a success, the government declared 21 kilometers of the coastal area a Tourist Zone of National Interest.
+To make Surf City (circuit one) successful, the government declared 21 kilometers of the coastal area a Tourist Zone of National Interest.
 The tourist zone extends from Walter Thilo Deininger Park to El Zonte Beach.

 According to government officials, this area has more than 250 businesses in food, accommodation, recreation, information, and transportation.
 All of these businesses will benefit from the new infrastructure.